About Lexington Police – main page

 You have the right to ask officers to explain their actions and also to ask them for their name and ID number.

-Goal 8: The Bureau of Special Operations Traffic Section will fully staff the Safety Officer Program.
+Goal 7: The Bureau of Special Operations will acquire equipment to accommodate students with special needs attending the Safety City Program.

 Have questions about how we're meeting these goals?
-Contact Commander Chris Schnelle in the Chief's Office.
+Contact Commander Tommy Perkins in the Chief's Office.